galiakraicheva/machine_learning_tutorials/reinforcement_learning.md

 Finding the balance between exploration and exploitation is one of the challenges in reinforcement learning and is often solved by $ε$-greedy strategy, where the agent most often chooses the knowln strategy but occasionally it prefers to explore.

 ## The Reinforcement Learning Process: Markov Decision Process (Markov's Chain)
+**Markov Decision Process: **
+- a way to formalise the sequential decision making
+- used when outcomes are partly random and partly under the control of the decision maker
+- the most common way to model the reinforcement learning process

+#### Why is this method so preferred?
+A state is said to have the Markov property if it holds all the relevant information about past actions.
+Therefore, all the necessary information about making a decision is held in the present state.
+The process is memoriless. in reinforcement learning, all decisions are also a function of the present state.

+Further explanation:

+**Key terms in Markov Decision Process: **
+-